India–Iran relations: Iran's nuclear interests

-Triangular Relations
+Triangular relations

 Pakistan

 India–Iran relations, shaped by shared strategic interests and regional connectivity goals, have long served as a counterbalance to Pakistan’s influence in the region.
 Unlike Islamabad, Tehran has supported New Delhi's ambitions, notably by facilitating access to Afghanistan and Central Asia through the Chabahar Port and the International North-South Transport Corridor (INSTC).
 For India, Iran’s Shia-led regime provides a geopolitical counterweight to Sunni extremism backed by Pakistan's military and intelligence agencies.
 Historically, Iran even shielded India from international censure over Kashmir at the Organisation of Islamic Cooperation in 1994, refusing to back a Pakistan-driven resolution that was reportedly backed by some western countries at the United Nations Human Rights Commission.

 In July 2025, the Iranian Embassy in India publicly warned of a coordinated misinformation campaign aimed at damaging India–Iran relations, allegedly orchestrated through fake social media accounts—some of which appeared to originate from Pakistan.
 These impersonator accounts, posing as official Iranian institutions and even displaying verification badges, spread false claims such as Iran reconsidering the Chabahar Port agreement with India.
 The embassy, via its official X (formerly Twitter) handle, released screenshots of the fake profiles and labelled them as deliberate attempts to mislead the public and sow discord between the two nations.

+United States

+American pressure has limited India's relationship with Iran.